Brownian limits, local limits and variance asymptotics for convex hulls in the ball: Stabilizing functional representation for convex hull characteristics

-To proceed, for any measurable $D \subseteq \R^{d-1} \times \R_+$ and generic scaling limit functional $\xi^{(\infty)}$, by its {\it restricted version} we mean by $\xi^{(\infty)}_D(x; \P):= \xi^{(\infty)}(x; \P \cap D)$.
-Note that the so-defined restricted functionals in case of $D$ bounded, or of bounded spatial extent, clearly involve growth and hull processes built on input of bounded spatial extent, in which case the definition (\ref{PHIDEF}) for $\P$ replaced with $\P \cap D$ yields infinite vertical faces at the boundary of $D's$ spatial extent.
-This makes the functionals considered in this paper infinite or even undefined for points close to these infinite faces.
-However, this {\it boundary pathology} is not a problem when considering the values of functional at a given point $x,$ with the set $D$ containing neighborhoods of $x$ whose size tends to infinity, as is always the case in our argument below.
-Indeed, the {\it boundary pathology} is then {\it pushed away} from $x$ and only occurs with negligible probabilities, and thus has no effect on the asymptotic theory.
-Keeping this in mind we simply let our functionals assume some default value, say 0, whenever infinite or undefined, and keep working in our standard setting, rather than introducing a clumsy and technical notion of a {\it partially defined geometric functional}.
+To proceed, for any measurable $D \subseteq\R^{d-1} \times\R_+$ and generic scaling limit functional $\xi^{(\infty)} \in \Xi^{(\infty)}$, by its \textit{restricted version} we mean by $\xi^{(\infty)}_D(x, \P):= \xi^{(\infty)}(x, \P\cap D)$, $x \in\R^{d-1} \times\R_+$.
+Note that the so-defined restricted functionals in case of $D$ bounded, or of bounded spatial extent, clearly involve growth and hull processes built on input of bounded spatial extent, in which case the definition (\ref{PHIDEF}) for $\P$ replaced with $\P\cap D$ yields infinite vertical faces at the boundary of $D's$ spatial extent.
+This makes some of the functionals considered in this paper infinite or even undefined for points close to these infinite faces.
+For such points $x, x := (v_x, h_x)$, and such sets $D$, we may formally put $\xi_D^{(\infty)} = \infty$.
+Fortunately, such pathologies do not arise in the sequel.
+Indeed, we will restrict to cylinder sets $D$ centered around the vertical axis $\{(v_x, h), h \geq0 \}$ whose radius (termed stabilization radius below) is sufficiently large so that with probability one the faces meeting $x$, as defined by the input $\P\cap D$, coincide with the faces meeting $x$ when the input is $\P$.
+We now make these ideas precise.